tinybirdco/use-case-examples/change_sorting_key_to_kafka_data_source/README.md

 # Change Sorting Key in a Kafka connected Data Source

-The solution is to create a Materialized View with the desired Sorting Key, between the Kafka Landing Data Source and its endpoints.
+The solution consists of creating a Materialized View with the desired Sorting Key, between the Kafka Landing Data Source and its endpoints.

 ## Initial status